 The battle against cancer affects millions of people.
 However, gathering timely and accurate data to track cancer’s course in the U.S. can help.
 ICF partners with the Centers for Disease Control and Prevention (CDC) to monitor the diagnoses, frequencies, locations, and treatments of cancer so researchers, doctors and policymakers can better understand how to fight it.

-In addition, with the proliferation of EHRs, claims databases, and the mechanisms for electronic health data brokering, the US has the opportunity to advance progress in cancer outcomes rapidly.
+In addition, with the proliferation of electronic health records (EHRs), claims databases, and the mechanisms for electronic health data brokering, the U.S. has the opportunity to advance progress in cancer outcomes rapidly.
 For other nations without these resources and systems, identifying gaps and establishing policy can be challenging.

 A Different Picture in Low- and Middle-Income Countries

-In general, global health research has a conundrum: about 10% of global health research spending is devoted to diseases or conditions that account for 90% of the global disease burden.
-In contrast to the US (and other HICs) cancer research and data infrastructure, the picture in LMICs is complicated.
+In general, global health research has a conundrum: about 10 percent of global health research spending is devoted to diseases or conditions that account for 90 pervent of the global disease burden.
+In contrast to the U.S. (and other high income coutries) cancer research and data infrastructure, the picture in LMICs is complicated.
 LMICs constitute 84 percent of the global population, yet many of their citizens live on less than $20 per day, have limited access to surgical facilities, incur greater out-of-pocket expenses, and face lower availability of cancer drugs.
 For LMICs, infectious diseases like avian influenza, HIV, malaria, and tuberculosis — rather than chronic disease and the growing incidence of cancer — remain the primary focus.
 Moreover, 20 percent of these countries do not have the necessary data collection infrastructure to support policy development and initiatives.

 Do you agree or disagree?
 How do you think high-income nations can do more to support LMICs and reduce the global cancer burden?
 Please share your thoughts and feedback with us on Facebook or Twitter.